eosnetworkfoundation/docs/docs/30_getting-started-guide/index.md

 ## Core Components
-The main components of the EOSIO platform.
+The main components of the Antelope platform.
-* [nodeos](https://developers.eos.io/manuals/eos/v2.1/nodeos/index) : The core service daemon that runs on every EOSIO node.
+* [nodeos](https://developers.eos.io/manuals/eos/v2.1/nodeos/index) : The core service daemon that runs on every Antelope node.
 * [cleos](https://developers.eos.io/manuals/eos/v2.1/cleos/index) : A command line interface to interact with the blockchain and manage wallets.
 * [keosd](https://developers.eos.io/manuals/eos/v2.1/keosd/index) : A key manager service daemon for storing private keys and signing digital messages.
-* [eosio.cdt](https://developers.eos.io/manuals/eosio.cdt/v1.8/index) : Contract Development Toolkit is a suite of tools used to build EOSIO contracts.
+* [eosio.cdt](https://developers.eos.io/manuals/eosio.cdt/v1.8/index) : Contract Development Toolkit is a suite of tools used to build Antelope contracts.
-* [eosio.contracts](https://developers.eos.io/manuals/eosio.contracts/latest/index) : Smart contracts that provide some of the basic functions of the EOSIO blockchain.
+* [eosio.contracts](https://developers.eos.io/manuals/eosio.contracts/latest/index) : Smart contracts that provide some of the basic functions of the Antelope blockchain.